Epidemic models with digital and manual contact tracing: Approximation of the initial phase in a large community for the combined model

-Let $N^{(i)}_{j}(t)$ be the number of infectious type-$j$ individuals in the component starting with one type-$i$ individual at time $t$, where we set type-$1$ to be app-users and type-$2$ to be non-app-users.
-Suppose that at time $t$ we have i.e. there are $k$ infectious app-users and $l$ infectious non-app-users in a component starting with a type-$i$ individual.
-We note that $N^{(1)}(0)=(1,0)$, whereas $N^{(2)}(0)=(0,1)$.
+In the following text, we derive the elements $m^{(c)}_{ij}$.
+We first note that the to-be-traced components may also contain non-app-users that are manually traced.
+So, it is necessary to track both the number of infectious app-users and infectious non-app-users in the component.
+Let $N^{(i)}_{j}(t)$ be the number of infectious type-$j$ individuals in the component starting with one type-$i$ individual at time $t$ $(i,j=1,2),$ where we set type-$1$ to be app-users and type-$2$ to be non-app-users.
+When the components are born ($t=0$), we have $N^{(1)}(0)=(1,0)$, whereas $N^{(2)}(0)=(0,1)$.
+Suppose that at time $t$ there are $k$ infectious app-users and $l$ infectious non-app-users in a component starting with a type-$i$ individual, denoted by

-$N^{(i)}$ increases or decreases by 1 in the first component if there is a newly infected app-user or one of the $k$ app-users recovers naturally, respectively.
-The rate at which $N^{(i)}$ increases by $(1,0)$ is hence $k\beta\pi+l\beta\pi p$ (the rate that app-users infect plus the rate at which non-app-users infect), and $N^{(i)}$ decreases by $(-1,0)$ at rate $k\gamma$ (recovery of an app-user).
-Further, $N^{(i)}$ increases by 1 in the second component at rate $(k+l)\beta(1-\pi)p$, because this newly infected non-app-user shall have a manual tracing link, irrespective of the type of infector.
-Furthermore, $N^{(i)}$ decreases by 1 in the second component at rate $l\gamma$ (recovery of a non-app-user).
-Finally, $N^{(i)}$ drops directly to $(0,0)$ at rate $(k+l)\delta$ when one of the infectious individuals (of either type) in the component is diagnosed.
+There are 5 different competing events that can occur: an app-user is newly infected by an app-user or with a manual tracing link by a non-app-user ($N^{(i)}(t)+(1,0)$), one of the $k$ app-users recovers naturally ($N^{(i)}(t)-(1,0)$), a non-app-user is newly infected with a manual tracing link irrespective of the type of the infector ($N^{(i)}(t)+(0,1)$), one of the $l$ non-app-users recovers naturally ($N^{(i)}(t)-(0,1)$), or one of the $(k+l)$ infectious individuals (of either type) is diagnosed, so the whole component is diagnosed (drops to $(0,0)$).
+The corresponding transition rates are given by

 Next, we describe the birth of new components.
 We note that only infections with no digital or manual contact tracing links create a new component.
 This can only occur to pairs of non-app-users or pairs of app-users and non-app-users, but it never happens between two app-users.
-As a consequence, given that there are $N^{(i)}(t)=(k,l)$ ($k$ infectious app-users and $l$ infectious non-app-users), the component gives birth to new components with an app-using root at rate $l\beta\pi(1-p)$, and new components with a non-app-using root at rate $(k+l)\beta(1-\pi)(1-p).$
+As a consequence, given that $N^{(i)}(t)=(k,l)$ ($k$ infectious app-users and $l$ infectious non-app-users), the component gives birth to new components with an app-user as root at rate $l\beta\pi(1-p)$, and new components with a non-app-user as root at rate $(k+l)\beta(1-\pi)(1-p).$ Based on the previous discussion, we have derived the birth rates of new components of type $i$ conditional on $N^{(i)}(t)$.
+The expected total numbers $m^{(c)}_{ij}$ of new type-$j$ components produced by a type-$i$ component are hence the expected values of these expressions integrated over time: